fluencelabs/docs/docs/build-mvm/concepts/marketplace.md

     CommitmentRewards --> PoC: FLT payment
 ```

+TODO: Clean up/Expand

-See [Capacity Commitment Protocol]() for a detailed presentation.
+See [Capacity Commitment Protocol](https://fluence.dev/learn) for a detailed presentation.

 Providers monetize CUs not utilized by developer request by computing Proofs of Capacity which result in capacity rewards.
 This allows the network to always have readily available capacity to server developer demands.

+Deals are imperative not only their capacity to provide escrowed developer funds for provider billing but also to "seed" a very specific Fluence subnetwork with the necessary network and duration parameters.

-The takeaway from this short introduction for developers is that
+The takeaway from this short review for developers is that

 * providers commit compute capacity that is verifiable on-chain
 * capacity commitments are provided in form of specific compute units (CU) defined by one core and 4GiB of RAM
 * for CUs to be discoverable for matching with developer offers, each CU requires (delegated) stake and additional offer attributes including CU price per epoch committed to the Fluence IPC blockchain
 * these on-chain commitments result in provider offers eligible for matching with developer offers on a per CU basis
 * the capacity provided through the Fluence marketplace is indeed decentralized hardware
+* deals not only are the basis for settlement between developers and providers but also hold the parameters needed to create a subnet, i.e., the off-chain network overlay connecting CUs hosting developer artifacts across peers and providers

 ## Deploying On DePin: A Quick Excursion